PolymathNetwork/polymesh_docs/Polymesh/docs/checkpoints.md

 2. Create a checkpoint schedule using the dispatchable `create_checkpoint_schedule` in the same pallet providing the ticker and a schedule as arguments.
-The schedule consists of a starting timestamp in seconds Unix time and a period for recurring the checkpoint ar regular intervals.
+The schedule consists of a starting timestamp in [seconds since the UNIX epoch][unix_time] and a period for recurring the checkpoint at regular intervals.
 The period is a multiple of one of seconds, minutes, hours, days, weeks, months or years.
 If the period has zero length then the checkpoint schedule it defines is non-recurring and the only checkpoint it contains is the one at the start.
 Scheduled checkpoints are created